 Drinking chocolate differs from hot cocoa in that it’s much thicker and usually contains melted chocolate rather than cocoa powder.
 This makes it richer, creamier and all-the-more decadent.

 It’s normally treated as more of an indulgent dessert than a daily drink, though I wouldn’t judge if you opted for the latter.

 For this recipe you need:

 This drinking chocolate is my new obsession!
-It is thick, slightly coconut-y, insanely creamy, intensely chocolate and balanced with a hint of peppermint.
+It is thick, slightly coconutty, insanely creamy, intensely chocolaty, and balanced with a hint of peppermint.

 This recipe makes a descent sized batch, which you could serve to a small group.
 Since I apparently don’t have friends or I don’t like to share, I’ve hoarded mine all to myself and have been reheating little portions after dinner for a little virgin nightcap.
 But I can almost guarantee that Baileys or Kahlua would be delightful in this drink.

-- 2 cups non-dairy milk (I like 1 cup full fat coconut + 1 cup unsweetened almond milk)
+- 2 cups non-dairy milk (I like half full-fat coconut + half unsweetened almond milk)